-There are two major types of lifts that are used at most major ski areas: surface lifts and chairlifts.
+There are two major types of lifts that are used at most ski areas: Surface Lifts and Chairlifts.

 Surface lifts are generally used for smaller hills and more gentle slopes, and chair lifts are used for bigger hills and higher slopes.
-Depending on the area, most beginning snowboarders will primarily use surface lifts.